Marishes: Gas field

 Marishes parish sits atop a gas field, which produces hydrocarbons for a gas-fired power station at East Knapton.
 Drilling in the area was first undertaken in 1937, and gas fields under the parish were first discovered in 1988.
 Production from Marishes started in 1998.
 The gas is from a field known as the Kirkham Abbey Formation, which is known to be heavy with hydrogen sulphide (sour gas).

 Governance

 Historically in the wapentake of Pickering Lythe, and in the ecclesiastical parish of Pickering, the parish is roughly 3 mi south of Pickering and some 5 mi north of Malton.
+The parish was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.

-The parish forms part of the Thirsk and Malton Constituency for national government purposes.
+The parish forms part of the Thirsk and Malton constituency for elections to the UK parliament.

 In the 2001 census, the population of the parish was 123, which had risen to 132 at the 2011 census.
 In 2015, North Yorkshire County Council estimated the population of the parish to be 140.